Senators snap four-game losing streak with victory over Blue Jackets

 Mark Stone and Bobby Ryan scored in the third period as the Ottawa Senators held on for 5-4 win over the Columbus Blue Jackets on Friday night.

+"The guys still know what they're doing and hopefully they get a little bit of relief and some belief in themselves."

+Stone scored at 7:41 and Ryan at 9:21 for a two-goal advantage as the Sens broke a 3-3 tie.
+Those came after two goals late in the second period by the Senators to tie the game 3-3.

 Derick Brassard, Nick Paul and Matt Duchene also had goals as the Senators (12-16-8) came back from a two-goal deficit.
-Mike Condon made 21 saves for the win and Ottawa snapped a four-game skid.
+Mike Condon made 21 saves for the win in net.

-Stone scored at 7:41 and Ryan at 9:21 for a two-goal advantage as the Sens broke a 3-3 tie.

 Zach Werenski scored on the power play at 19:28 to cut the deficit to one for the Blue Jackets (22-14-3).
 Sonny Milano struck twice and Josh Anderson also chipped in.